 What is the Scholarship

-Two (2) Scholarships are awarded each year with each successful applicant receiving $4,000.
+Two Scholarships are awarded each year with each successful applicant receiving $4,000.
 The area of study is defined by applicants.

 Scholars must complete their study within 12 months of commencement and are required to submit a Final Report or an alternative outcome as approved by the PPF.
-An alternative outcome may include an exhibition, video, built model, teaching and presentation materials, podcast or other outcome deemed appropriate by PPF to the applicant’s field of study.
+An alternative outcome may include an exhibition, video, built model, teaching and presentation materials, podcast or other outcome deemed appropriate to the applicant’s field of study.

 Study Topics